Welcome to Loch Leven Health Centre

 Compliments and Complaints

 We are always keen to hear from patients about the services that we provide.
 It is gratifying to hear when things go well, but we accept that sometimes we could improve.
 We therefore encourage comments or suggestions which will enable us to identify problems and correct them.
 Complaints, concerns or comments can be discussed with any clinician or member of staff at the Health Centre or they can be sent in writing to the practice manager.
 Further information is available in the Policies section of the website.

-(Site updated 01/11/2013)
+(Site updated 09/01/2020)